adam-oberman/adam-oberman.github.io/README.md

 ## Related Courses

 - Math 562, Winter 2022
   - This is a sequel to Math 462.
 There will be a small amount of repetition of topics, since some students will not have taken 462.
-However, to avoid repeated material, students from 462 will work on their project, and be excused from HW problems which overlap.
+However, to avoid repeated material, students from 462 will work on their project and be excused from HW problems which overlap.
 - COMP 551 Applied Machine Learning https://www.siamak.page/courses/COMP551F21/index.html
   - This course focuses on implementation, rather than theory.
 This a complementary course.
 - COMP 451 Fundamentals of Machine Learning  https://cs.mcgill.ca/~wlh/comp451/